dechristopher/tegola-omt/README.md

 as soon as the first stage is done.
 Stage two begins and writes the data from the on-disk cache directly to your database, so you can safely get rid of the raw data here.
-**Be mindful that you may need the raw data to retry from the beginning if something goes wrong with the import.** Stage two, in general, is where you'll want to state keeping an eye on disk usage.
+**Be mindful that you may need the raw data to retry from the beginning if something goes wrong with the import.** Stage two, in general, is where you'll want to start keeping an eye on disk usage.

 Stage three creates indexes and optimizes the tables before deploying them.
 Indexes can